 Surrendering A Pet

 Before making the decision to surrender your pet, we encourage you to consider all of your options.
-See below for helpful tips!
+See below for helpful tips.
 When contacting us, we can also give you other resources/options, should you want them.
-We pride ourselves on serving as a resource for you and being as helpful as possible during this difficult process.
-There is no fee to re-home your pet but donations are always appreciated 🙂
+There is no fee to re-home your pet but donations are always appreciated and helpful.

 Surrendering Your Pet to the Shelter